maziac/asm-code-lens/README.md

 - Outline view: View your labels (code, data, constants) in the outline view.
 - Rename symbols.
 - Code Lens: Above symbols the number of references is shown.
 Clicking it reveals the references.
-- Command: asm-code-lens.find-labels-with-no-reference to find all labels that are not EQU and are not referenced.
+- Find all labels that are not EQU and are not referenced.
 Useful to find dead code.
 - Supports e.g. sjasmplus (with dot notation, also MODULE and STRUCTs), Savannah's z80asm, z88dk assembler and many other assemblers that use a standard notation for labels (e.g. "label:").

 Please refer to the "Feature Contributions" tab to see how to enable/disable certain features